 “Say, you find a wild banana in Southeast Asia that has resistance gene to Fusarium, then you have two options,” says Hervé Vanderschuren, professor of tropical crop improvement at KU Leuven in Belgium.
 “You can take this gene and transfer it to Cavendish.
 Another option is to say, okay, in the Cavendish I see the same gene, but it doesn’t have the right mutations.
 Let’s manipulate the gene to one that confers resistance,” says Vanderschuren.
 “It’s a kind of speed evolution.”

 His lab is using a precision gene-editing tool CRISPR to edit the Cavendish’s genome.
-The Belgian university is the world’s leading gene bank for bananas, with thousands of varieties in its collection.
+The Belgian university hosts the world’s leading gene bank for bananas, with thousands of varieties in its collection.
 Because many don’t have seeds that can be stored, they are kept as tiny living plantlets that demand continuous care.

 Approaching the problem from the other side, Leena Tripathi is trying to knock out genes from the Cavendish that increase its susceptibility to TR4.
 “It’s easier to do that than turn on a resistance gene,” she explains.
 Stationed at the Nairobi branch of the International Institute of Tropical Agriculture, the biotechnologist says the first batch of gene-edited banana trees are currently being wrapped up for delivery.
 As TR4 is a quarantined pathogen, and not yet present in Kenya, the TR4-resistant plantlets must be sent to labs in affected countries to undergo trials there.